GwadeSteve/Deep-Learning-from-Scratch/README.md

 # Deep Learning from Scratch

-This repository contains the implementation of machine learning and deep learning algorithms from scratch.
+This repository contains the implementation of some machine learning and deep learning algorithms from scratch.
 By building neural networks without relying on existing deep learning frameworks, we gain a deeper understanding of the underlying concepts and mathematics involved in deep learning.

 ## Introduction